Kyyyuunnn/Visual-Novel-Recommender/README.md

 # VNReccommender

-A simple python app that will recommend visual novels based on you're preferences from VNDB (Visual Novel Database)
+A simple python app that will recommend visual novels based on you're preferences from VNDB (Visual Novel Database) using the VNDB API.

 ## Features

-    1. Optional login which loads in your list (not needed! you are also able to add what novels you've read and base the reccommendation off those.)
+    1. Login with your VNDB token (automatically stored locally for future sessions)
     2. Personallized recommendations based on:
         - What you've read recently
         - Shared tags, devs, and lengths
-    3. Links for downloads
+    3. Purchase Links (JASTUSA, Steam, Denpasoft, etc)

-# Disclaimer: This project does not host or distribute any copyrighted material.
-Torrent search functionality is included for educational and archival purposes only.
-Users are responsible for ensuring compliance with local copyright laws.
+## Requirements

+    1. Latest Version of Python
+    2. Azaka (VNDB API Wrapper)

+    Install Dependencies:
+        run "pip install -r requirements.txt" in terminal